paveldarii/CensusAnalyser/README.md

 ## Deployed on Heroku

-### Since is cold load when using their service for free it might take some time to load in the beginning.
+### Since is cold load when using their service for free, it might take some time to load in the beginning.

 https://census-analytics.herokuapp.com/